netzkolchose/django-computedfields/docs/examples.rst

 Well yes, as a rule of thumb - as soon as you have a reverse fk relation in some dependency chain, there is a high chance to benefit from a `prefetch_related` lookup.
-This is also true for m2m relations, as they are `reverse_fk.fk` on relational level.
-But more on m2m relations down below.
+This is also true for m2m relations, as they are `reverse_fk.fk` relation on DB level.
+But more on m2m relations in the next section.

 Lets try to tackle prefetch with a simple example: